AbdullahHR10/alx-higher_level_programming/0x0D-SQL_introduction/README.md

   Script that lists the number of records with the same score in the table second_table of the database hbtn_0c_0 in your MySQL server.
 - 16-no_link.sql
   Script that lists all records of the table second_table of the database hbtn_0c_0 in your MySQL server.
-- 100-move_to_utf8.sql
-  Script that converts hbtn_0c_0 database to UTF8 (utf8mb4, collate utf8mb4_unicode_ci) in your MySQL server.
-- 101-avg_temperatures.sql
-  Script that displays the average temperature (Fahrenheit) by city ordered by temperature (descending).
-- 102-top_city.sql
-  Script that displays the top 3 of cities temperature during July and August ordered by temperature (descending)
-- 103-max_state.sql
-  Script that displays the max temperature of each state (ordered by State name).

 ### Learning Objectives